 Additionally, obtaining a medical clearance is currently not part of the CDC guidelines and therefore not required by the County.
-However, the County reserves the right to request that you telecommute (if possible) as an added precaution if the CDC recommends a quarantine after your travel.
-Absent a request to telecommute, you may return to work after your travel as long as you are not experiencing symptoms.
+However, the County reserves the right to request that you remain off the worksite as an added precaution if the CDC recommends a quarantine after your travel.
+Absent the County's request to remain off the worksite, you may return to work after your travel as long as you are not experiencing symptoms.

-Finally, CDC travel guidance does differentiate between essential and non-essential travel.
-If your travel is essential, such as for work, any quarantine guidance will not apply.

-Note: Review your local, state and applicable international travel restrictions before traveling as these may be stricter than the guidance provided by the CDC.
+However, CDC travel guidance does differentiate between vaccinated and non-vaccinated travelers.
+Continue to review the CDC guidelines along with local, state and applicable international travel restrictions before traveling as these may be stricter than the guidance provided by the CDC.
+CDC Travel Guidelines